 At our request, the underwriters have reserved for sale, at the initial public offering price, up to an aggregate of 800,000 ADSs offered in this offering to some of our directors, officers, employees, business associates and related persons through a directed share program.

 Listing

-Our ADSs have been approved for listing on the NYSE under the symbol "LEJU."
+We have applied to have the ADSs listed on the NYSE under the symbol "LEJU."
 Our ADSs and shares will not be listed on any other stock exchange or traded on any automated quotation system.

 Payment and settlement